 - Seek help from the 8(a) BD specialist before bid submission.

-Given the language of the solicitation, it is important to submit your joint venture agreement as early as possible in the bidding process.
+Given the language of the solicitation, it is important to submit your joint venture agreement contract as early as possible in the bidding process.
 Unless facts dictate that the formal notice of award was not made before SBA approval, you cannot use the SBA’s delay to suggest that you should be awarded the contract.
 Get a copy of your SBA Joint venture agreement checklist here.

 Clearly, there is an argument to be made that if the SBA is aware that you are bidding on a project, and its role is to help small businesses succeed, then it should accelerate the approval of the joint venture proposal.

 - Until that issue is resolved, appeal courts apply this rigid rule.

-For help or questions about your joint venture contractual agreement, call our small business lawyers at 1-866-601-5518.
+For help or questions about your joint venture agreement contract, call our small business lawyers at 1-866-601-5518.
 FREE INITIAL CONSULTATION.